Saturday, May 25, 2013

 Saturday, September 29, 2012

-Febuary 2010: Getting back to normal, and our first trip to see Abbie
+Febuary 2010: Getting back to normal, and our first trip to see Angel

-In February, my hubby had an opportunity to go to the large city about an hour and a half from Tom and Angie and our little sweetie.
-I decided to go with him so I could visit Abbie.
-Tom and Angie invited us to stay right at their house.
+In February, my hubby had an opportunity to go to the large city about an hour and a half from The Awesomes and our little sweetie.
+I decided to go with him so I could visit Angel.
+The Awesomes invited us to stay right at their house.
 Hubby would actually be staying in the city for a while, so I would be going to stay with the family for the first 2 days.
 I was very excited to go, but I was also feeling apprehensive and a little awkward about staying with them.
 We didn't know each other on that level quite yet, so I wasn't sure how it was going to feel.
-When we flew in, Angie brought Abbie and came to pick me up.
-She went to dinner with my hubby and I. It was so great to see our little Abbie!
+When we flew in, Mrs. Awesome brought Angel and came to pick me up.
+She went to dinner with my hubby and I. It was so great to see our little Angel!
 She was two months old now, and we had seen lots of pictures from their blog, but she had grown and changed so much!

-Angie, Abbie, and I drove to their house after dinner.
+Mrs. Awesome, Angel, and I drove to their house after dinner.
 The next two days were so great!
 The awkwardness wore off pretty quick, and it just felt like I was with family.
-Angie had school, so I got to take care of Abbie for most of the day.
+Mrs. Awesome had school, so I got to take care of Angel for most of the day.
 I fed her and changed her and rocked her to sleep.
 I got to see her smile at me.
 I got to comfort her when she cried.
 I was starting to feel like a grandma!
 It was the best feeling in the world!
-Tom was there with me, so I was able to get to know him better.
+Mr. Awesome was there with me, so I was able to get to know him better.

 We spent the next day with them, then we had to fly out.
 It was a pretty short visit, but it was well worth it.

-The week after our visit, Tom and Angie flew Chelsea in for a visit.
+The week after our visit, The Awesomes flew CJ in for a visit.
 If we had any doubt that they were serious about an open adoption, we now had no reason to doubt.
-They were committed to letting us be a part of Abbie's life, and their lives.
+They were committed to letting us be a part of Angel's life, and their lives.
 What a miracle.
 How blessed we are to have found them.

 Sunday, September 23, 2012